mpolinowski/elasticsearch-react-example/README.md

 # elasticsearch-react-example
-An example project showing how to use ElasticSearch with React
+An example project showing how to use ElasticSearch with React - based on [elasticsearch-react-example](https://github.com/scotchfield/elasticsearch-react-example) by [scotchfield](https://github.com/scotchfield)